rajsaurabh78/CollegeDirecotryManagementSystem/README.md

 - Sts
 - Spring Security

-There are two user of this Application:-
+There are three user of this Application:-

     Student
     Faculty Member